-Within North Carolina, academic patenting activity is highly concentrated in the Research Triangle region and reflects both the nature and size of that region's universities' R&D activities, as well as the resources devoted to their patenting offices [3.2C, 3.2D].
-The three largest universities in that region-Duke University, the University of North Carolina (UNC) at Chapel Hill, and North Carolina State University-account for 73 percent of all academic patenting activity within the state, a pattern very similar to the pattern for academic R&D expenditures (see indicator 2.3).
-Wake Forest University in Winston-Salem also has significant academic patenting activity (16 percent of the state total), while UNC Charlotte, ECU, and UNC Greensboro account for 7 percent, 3 percent and 1 percent of the state total, respectively.
+Within North Carolina, academic patenting activity is highly concentrated in the Research Triangle region and reflects both the nature and size of that region's universities' R&D activities, as well as the resources devoted to their patenting offices [3.2C and 3.2D].
+The three largest universities in that region-Duke University, the University of North Carolina at Chapel Hill, and North Carolina State University-account for 79 percent of all academic patenting activity within the state, a pattern very similar to the pattern for academic R&D expenditures (see indicator 2.3).
+Wake Forest University in Winston- Salem also has significant academic patenting activity (11 percent of the state total), while UNC-Charlotte, East Carolina University, UNC Greensboro, and UNC Wilmington account for 6 percent, 3 percent, 1 percent, and less than 1 percent of the state total, respectively.

 While one of North Carolina's innovation-related strengths is its academic R&D (see indicator 2.3, on which NC ranks in the top 10 percent and has a value significantly greater than the U.S. value), it fares less well on academic patenting, one of the key measures of the economic value of its academic discoveries.
-Its 19th place ranking on academic patenting puts it ahead of sixty percent of the U.S. states, but the ratio of its academic patenting activity relative to S&E doctorate holders in academia ranks slightly lower than the U.S. average ratio.
-Moreover, rather than improving over time, North Carolina's academic patenting activity relative to that of the comparison states and the U.S. average is decreasing overall.
+Its 16th place ranking on academic patenting puts it ahead of two thirds of the U.S. states, but the ratio of its academic patenting activity relative to S&E doctorate holders in academia ranks slightly lower than the U.S. average ratio.
+While improving over time, North Carolina's academic patenting activity relative to that of the comparison states and the U.S. average can improve.

-To reverse this trend and bring the level of its academic patenting activity in line with the level of its academic R&D, North Carolina's universities should focus more attention on their offices and activities that generate patents.
-This would not necessarily entail a large increase in resources.
-For example, the University of North Carolina System's 2013-2018 strategic directions include establishing and supporting a "scout team" and core support staff that any campus could utilize for market assessment, legal assistance, new venture services, and other operational support, such as patenting for commercialization.
-Additionally, in 2014 the Governor's Innovation-to-Jobs Working Group recommended that the state's public and private universities create a University
+For this to happen, North Carolina's universities should focus their attention on their offices and activities that generate patents.
+For example, the University of North Carolina's 2013-2018 strategic directions include establishing and supporting a "scout team" and core support staff that any campus could utilize for market assessment, legal assistance, new venture services, and other operational support, such as patenting for commercialization.5 Additionally, in 2014 the Governor's Innovation-to-Jobs Working group recommended that the state's public and private universities create a University Innovation Commercialization Council, which would define best practices for innovation commercialization at the state's universities, promote inter-university cooperation and standardization where possible, and catalyze transformation in culture to encourage technology commercialization.6 Initiatives such as these and others focused on increasing the commercial impact of academic discoveries should be a high priority for state and university policy makers.